 Your first visit will involve an assessment of your condition so that a treatment programme can be specifically developed for you.
 We offer a wide range of therapies that are often used in combination in a treatment programme.

 At Mount Alvernia Hospital we are particularly fortunate to have a large team of Clinical Specialists, Senior Physiotherapists and Senior Occupational Therapists with specialist qualifications in their chosen field.
 The Physiotherapy department provides the highest quality of treatment within the privacy and comfort of individual treatment rooms and a fully equipped rehabilitation area.
-The department also provides private physiotherapy services at St John's Health Centre in Woking, Dragon's Health Club in Merrow, Domiciliary Physiotherapy and Occupational Therapy visits and Hydrotherapy treatments and classes off-site.
+The department also provides private physiotherapy services such as Physiotherapy and Occupational Therapy visits and Hydrotherapy treatments and classes off-site.

 Physiotherapy can play a vital part in pain relief, healing and rehabilitation of most musculoskeletal, medical and surgical conditions.

 - Rehabilitation after surgery